 If your return was rejected with any of the IRS codes below, you did not provide electronic filing information necessary to verify your return, or the information you provided does not match IRS records.
-This information is your prior year Adjusted Gross Income (AGI), your prior year self select PIN, or a current year electronic filing PIN obtained from the IRS.
+This information is your prior year Adjusted Gross Income (AGI) or your prior year self-select PIN.
 For more information on these signature options, see AGI, Self Select PIN, and Electronic Signature.

-Note: If only the federal or state return is rejected, you can submit only the return that was rejected.
-If your state requires you to file piggyback, you will need to resubmit both returns after you have made corrections.
+Note.
+If only the federal or state return is rejected, you can submit only the return that was rejected.
+If your state requires you to file a linked return, you will need to resubmit both returns after you have made corrections.

 The most common error is entering the AGI for the CURRENT YEAR instead of the PRIOR YEAR.
 The AGI entered in the filing step should be the original amount from LAST YEAR's 1040.
 If you filed a joint return last year, the Adjusted Gross Income entry for both spouses would be the same amount, but must be entered separately for each spouse.

-The Adjusted Gross Income is shown on line 38 (Form 1040) of last year's tax return.
-If you filed Form 1040A or 1040EZ, line 21 (Form 1040A) or line 4 (Form 1040EZ) contains the amount to enter.
+The Adjusted Gross Income is shown on line 37 (Form 1040) of last year's tax return.
+If you filed Form 1040A, line 21, or Form 1040EZ, line 4 contains the amount to enter.
 The IRS doesn't acknowledge cents, so round the amount to the nearest dollar.

 If your filing status changed from the previous year to Married Filing Joint, then each taxpayer will use their individual original AGI from their respective prior year tax return.

 If the change is from Married Filing Joint, then both taxpayers will use the same original AGI from the last year's joint tax return.